bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 will be called **cross** if the procedure in INSTRUCTIONS_CROSS_COMPILE.md has been followed.

-If you have downloaded a pre-compiled archive then copy it to the base working directory and extract it as per the following example.
+If you have instead downloaded a pre-compiled archive of the samba software then copy it to the base working directory and extract it as per the following example.

      tar -xf seagate-central-samba.tar.gz